smita-raj12/AnimalShelterApi.Solution/README.md

           }
         }

-5. Remove the {YOUR_USERNAME_NAME} and {YOUR_PASSWORD} and fill in the the code snippet with your username for MySQL, and MySQL password Do not include the curly brackets in your code snippet of appsettings.json
+5. Remove the {YOUR_USERNAME_NAME} and {YOUR_PASSWORD} and fill in the the code snippet with your username for MySQL, and MySQL password Do not include the curly brackets in your code snippet of appsettings.json, and to access jwt create one json Secret key on [https://www.browserling.com/tools/random-string](https://www.browserling.com/tools/random-string) dont forget to add length(32).

 6. Make sure EF Core is installed to create and utilize migrations.
 Run the following code in the git BASH terminal to install. `$ dotnet tool install --global dotnet-ef --version 3.0.0`